Spectrum of the Maxwell Equations for a Flat Interface between Homogeneous Dispersive Media: Introduction to the problem

-where $\epsilon_0\in \R$ and $\mu_0\in \R$ are the electric permittivity of vacuum and magnetic permeability of the material, respectively.
+where $\perm_0>0$ and $\boldsymbol{\mu}_0>0$ are the electric permittivity and magnetic permeability of vacuum, respectively.
+Here we choose the permeability of the material equal to that of vacuum.
 Note that the divergence condition has an impact on the functional analytic setting and hence also on the spectral properties.
 On the other hand, for eigenfunctions with $\omega\neq 0$ the $H$- and $D$-components automatically satisfy $\nabla \cdot H=0=\nabla \cdot D$.
 In order to allow also $\omega=0$, the divergence conditions need to be imposed.
 While from a physical point of view the case $\omega=0$ may be irrelevant, we include it for mathematical completeness.
 In order to reflect the assumptions in the model, our choice of the operator domain includes the condition $\nabla \cdot D=0$.
 The condition $\nabla \cdot H=0$ plays no role in our analysis as we reduce the system to a second order problem for the $E$ field.

+Also note that allowing the material permeability $\boldsymbol{\mu}$ (replacing $\boldsymbol{\mu}_0$) to depend on $\omega$ would have no effect on the analysis of the problem.
+However, allowing $\boldsymbol{\mu}$ to depend on $x_1$ would change the analysis and the functional analytic setting considerably, see Remarks \ref{R:setting-mu-1d}, \ref{R:setting-mu-2d}, and \ref{R:evals-mu-2d}.
+In the rest of the papers we set, for the sake of brevity,

+This can be achieved by rescaling $H$ and the variable $x$.
+This simplification has no effect on the results.

 In the second order formulation we have

 where